Cultivating Students of Intellect, Faith, and Integrity

 At St. Anne Catholic High School you can expect:

 - A cross-curricular approach that integrates all disciplines through studies that emphasize the essential learning outcomes across the entire educational continuum.

 - An approach to learning that empowers individuals and prepares them to deal with complexity, diversity and change.

 - An education designed to help your student develop a sense of social responsibility, as well as strong and transferable intellectual and practical skills such as communication, analytical and problem-solving skills and a demonstrated ability to apply knowledge and skills in real-world settings.

-- Teachers who inspire the students to be life-long learners, to culture a love for literature, visual arts, music, and civics—and to use these gifts to serve others.
+- Teachers who inspire the students to be life-long learners, to foster a love for literature, arts, scientific discovery, and civics—and to use these gifts to serve others.

 - Students who are prepared to live in a complex, dynamic society by teaching them to think critically, communicate effectively, respond compassionately to the needs of their community and assume roles of Christian leadership.

 - A community that cultivates civic responsibility and engagement in relation to the church and to the community as a whole.

 - Reverence for the human dignity of every person that comes from recognizing Christ in self and others.

 - Co-curricular activities, including athletics and clubs, that build a sense of community and cultivate leadership skills.